cyberbiont/vscode-sidenotes/README.md

 ### Prefixing all sidenotes

-You can use `sidenotes.prefix` option to prepend some text to all of your sidenotes.
-It's essentially the same as above, but automatically made for all your sidenotes.
+You can use [prefix](#anchor.marker.prefix) option to prepend some text to all of your sidenotes.
+It is essentially the same as above, but automatically made for all your sidenotes.
 This option can be useful in conjunction with [Comment anchors](https://marketplace.visualstudio.com/items?itemName=ExodiusStudios.comment-anchors)  extension to make all your sidenotes show up in comment anchors' navigation pane, if you set your prefix to one of predefined comment anchor types, such as 'NOTE '.

 You can also do this, making use of integrated unicode uuid prefix.
 To do so, you'll have to create create custom anchor type in comment anchor settings.json like this: